Bosnia and Herzegovina and Montenegro to Respect Right to Privacy of Citizens in Self-Isolation

-Civil Rights Defenders calls upon the governments of Montenegro and Bosnia & Herzegovina to respect the right to privacy, following decisions to make public personal data of individuals who have been instructed to self-isolate as a result of the COVID-19 outbreak.
+Civil Rights Defenders calls upon the governments of Montenegro and Bosnia and Herzegovina to respect the right to privacy, following decisions to make public personal data of individuals who have been instructed to self-isolate as a result of the COVID-19 outbreak.

 On 22 March, the government of Montenegro published names of persons to whom decisions on mandatory self-isolation have been issued, due to the coronavirus.
 This was followed by a similar actions in Bosnia and Herzegovina, namely in Canton 10 and the municipality of Konji.
 Such data contain names of persons, their locations (addresses included in most cases) and age, of both adults and minors.